-One of the most significant artists of the 20th century, Isamu Noguchi (1904–1988) was a resolute modernist whose timeless work blended ancient and contemporary ideas.
-An itinerant, cultural polymath, he questioned defined artistic categories and the prevailing agendas of his time, embracing notions of globalism and anticipating ideas of relational aesthetics by several decades.
-Primarily a sculptor, Noguchi’s expansive, interdisciplinary practice included public projects, architecture, gardens, playgrounds, ceramics, furniture, lighting and set design, all informed by an abiding view that nature was of fundamental importance to the human condition and a determination to make work which encouraged this belief.
+One of the most significant artists of the 20th century, Isamu Noguchi (1904–1988) was an idealist whose timeless work blended ancient and modern ideas.
+An itinerant cultural synthesizer, he consistently rejected categorization and the false dichotomies of his time, espoused globalism and anticipated the social practice of art by several decades.
+Primarily a sculptor, Noguchi’s expansive, interdisciplinary practice included public projects, gardens, playgrounds, furniture, lighting and set design, all informed by an abiding view that nature was of fundamental importance to the human condition and a determination to make work which encouraged this belief.

-Born in 1904 in Los Angeles to a Japanese father and American mother, Noguchi’s early years were marked by upheaval, exile and loneliness.
-Travelling between continents and negotiating the perceived dichotomy of ‘East’ and ‘West’ was, he later reconciled, a strong impetus for his artistic evolution.
-During the 1920s he lived in New York, working as an academic sculptor, but despite early success, he soon changed direction, leaving for Paris in 1926 and becoming the first and only assistant of Constantin Brancusi.
-Returning to New York in 1929, Noguchi met architect, inventor and social revolutionary Richard Buckminster Fuller – who would remain a lifelong friend and mentor – as well as fellow artists Arshile Gorky and Willem de Kooning.
-Although working as an abstract artist, Noguchi continued to support himself by accepting sculptural portrait commissions and it was through one such commission that he met the dancer and choreographer Martha Graham, with whom he would collaborate on set designs for the next 20 years.
+Born in 1904 in Los Angeles to a Japanese father and an American mother, Noguchi’s early years were marked by upheaval and loneliness.
+Straddling continents and cultures and negotiating the perceived dichotomies of ‘East’ and ‘West,’ was, he later recognized, the defining characteristic of his artistic evolution.
+During the 1920s he lived in New York working as an academic sculptor, but despite early success soon changed direction, leaving for Paris in 1927 where he became the first and only assistant of Constantin Brancusi.
+Returning to New York in 1929, Noguchi met architect, inventor and social revolutionary R. Buckminster Fuller, who would remain a lifelong friend and mentor, and the dancer and choreographer Martha Graham, with whom he would collaborate on set designs for the next 40 years.

-Noguchi’s experimental approach to spatial negotiation and materials was exemplified by his various schemes for children’s playgrounds and play equipment, such as the United Nations Playground, created between 1952–63.
-In these projects, many of which were never realised, hybrid freestanding elements act as both sculpture and non-directional play equipment, modular and extendable structural systems that could be installed anywhere and had multiple possible configurations.
-One such model, created in 1966, was realised by the artist two decades later as part of his exhibition ‘What is Sculpture?’ at the US pavilion in the 1986 Venice Biennale.
-Titled Slide Mantra (1986), this monumental sculpture that played with notions of classical architecture took the form of a white Italian marble curving slide.
+Noguchi’s obsession with empirical experience as the key to connection was perhaps best exemplified by his many designs for playgrounds and play equipment.
+In these projects, most of which were never realised, typographical contouring mixes with non-directive, modular and extensible structural systems and equipment designed to teach physics through physical experience.
+One such model, created in 1966, was realised by the artist two decades later as part of his exhibition ‘What is Sculpture?’ for the US pavilion at the 1986 Venice Biennale.
+Slide Mantra (1986) is an interactive monumental sculpture that plays with notions of classical architecture in the form of a working white marble slide.